 Fond Memories of a Syria at Peace

 Listening to music broadcast by a radio station in Damascus evoked a flood of memories from a long ago trip to Syria that included the capital, the country's second largest port city, Tartus, and the eventful bus ride that took me there.
-I was there to set up a summer study abroad program for US students … Continue reading Fond Memories of a Syria at Peace
+I was in Syria to set up a 2000 summer study abroad program … Continue reading Fond Memories of a Syria at Peace

 R.I.P.
 Michael Cull: A Life Well-Lived